Normalized Direction-preserving Adam: Normalized Direction-preserving Adam

 \subsection{Spherical Weight Optimization}

 The ill-conditioning problem occurs when the magnitude change of an input weight vector can be compensated by other parameters, such as the scaling factor of batch normalization, or the output weight vector, without affecting the overall network function.
 Consequently, suppose we have two DNNs that parameterize the same function, but with some of the input weight vectors having different magnitudes, applying the same SGD or Adam update rule will, in general, change the network functions in different ways.
-Thus, the ill-conditioning problem makes the training process more opaque and difficult to control.
+Thus, the ill-conditioning problem makes the training process inconsistent and difficult to control.

-More importantly, when the weights are not properly regularized (e.g., not using L2 weight decay), the magnitude of $w_{i}$'s direction change will decrease as $\left\Vert w_{i}\right\Vert _{2}$ increases during the training process.
-As a result, the ``effective'' learning rate for $w_{i}$ tends to decrease faster than expected, making the network converge to sharp minima \citep{hoffer2017train}.
-It is well known that sharp minima generalize worse than flat minima \citep{hochreiter1997flat,keskar2017large}.
+More importantly, when the weights are not properly regularized (e.g., without using L2 weight decay), the magnitude of $w_{i}$'s direction change will decrease as $\left\Vert w_{i}\right\Vert _{2}$ increases during the training process.
+As a result, the effective learning rate for $w_{i}$ tends to decrease faster than expected.
+The gradient noise introduced by large learning rates is crucial to avoid sharp minima \citep{smith2018bayesian}.
+And it is well known that sharp minima generalize worse than flat minima \citep{hochreiter1997flat}.